redhat-cip/edeploy/README.rst

  	LOCALBOOT 0

-The ``ONFAILURE`` variable if set to ``console`` on the kernel command line, it enables more debugging, the start of an ssh server on the configured system and the launch of an interactive shell at the end of the installation, three possible values :
+The ``ONFAILURE`` variable if set to ``console`` on the kernel command line, it enables more debugging, the start of an ssh server (port 2222) on the configured system and the launch of an interactive shell at the end of the installation, three possible values :
 ``reboot`` mode will reboot the server once installed.